 Your student can experience the fun of playing for their school team while benefiting from participating in organized sports thanks to the Alameda Education Foundation’s Middle School Sports program!

 Our Middle School Sports program is for Alameda public school 6th – 8th graders.
 Student-athletes compete for their school teams in co-ed Volleyball (fall), boys and girls Basketball (winter) and Track & Field (spring).
 Not only do student-athletes learn important life skills related to teamwork, goal-setting and sportsmanship, our program also includes an academic tie-in to help student-athletes learn to be just as successful in the classroom as on the court or field.
 And it’s fun!

-Information on tryouts and team practices and schedules is available from the site coaches.
+Information on tryouts is available from your coach.
 All parents/guardians must complete a Medical & Liability Release form and turn it into the coach BEFORE a student may try out or practice!
 You may download that form here.

 Information on the particular sports, including rules and season schedules (as available) may be found here: